visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/Poincare_operator.rst

     the magnetic axis

 Safety Factor Q == P
-    Draw the surfaces on if the safety factor Q is equal to the safety factor P
+    Render the surfaces on if the safety factor Q is equal to the safety factor P

 Safety Factor Q != P
-    Draw the surfaces on if the safety factor Q is not equal to the safety factor P
+    Render the surfaces on if the safety factor Q is not equal to the safety factor P

 Toroidal Windings Q